5 Smart Strategies With Credit Cards – Tuck Associates

 No More Spending – Tuck Associates

 While you are trying to get out of your credit card debt – don’t create any more debt!
 This is actually easier than you’d think.
 Feel free to freeze some of your credit cards – make them less easy to access.
 I choose to keep only one credit card in my wallet to use in case of emergencies.
 I placed all others in a separate wallet that I stashed in my bedroom.
 Now it has been a year since I have even looked for this wallet and now don’t even know where it is – which makes it really easy to not spend.
+There can be credit card incentives such as points and cash back that will save you money in the long run but they take discipline to keep your spending habits in check.
+There are things to watch for when using credit card points – stay in control.

 Speak to Credit Card Companies